Last Updated on January 23, 2022 by Henry @ The Getaway Lounge

 Once you’ve submitted your details, you’ll receive a text with a link followed by some simple instructions on how to set it up.

-You’ll then be able to order a physical card for no cost to use whilst you’re away.
+You’ll then be able to order a physical card to use whilst you’re away.

 And when ready to deposit funds, you can send them across before exchanging your local currency in a matter of seconds depending on your destination.